Red Sox's Buchholz shuts down Phillies

 The Phillies managed just two other baserunners against Buchholz, who struck out nine and joined Pedro Martinez (1998) as the only Red Sox pitchers to work at least seven shutout innings in their first career Opening Day start.
 Second baseman Chase Utley reached on the pitcher’s two-out error in the first, and catcher Carlos Ruiz walked in the fourth.
 Buchholz struck out nine.

-Junichi Tazawa and Tommy Layne each worked a scoreless inning in relief for Boston.
+Junichi Tazawa and Tommy Lane each worked a scoreless inning in relief for Boston.

 “There was a lot of building up to this moment,” Buchholz said.
 “I felt good all spring, so it was just another step, I guess.
 There was a little more interest than (there has) been for first starts, but after the first couple pitches, it felt like a normal game.”